by Setareh Moafi, Ph.D., L.Ac.

 Organ systems are particularly vulnerable during their respective seasons.
 The Liver and Gallbladder are for instance most vulnerable during the Wood season of Spring, while the Lungs and Large Intestine are most susceptible to harm during the Metal season of Autumn.
 Consequently, you're more likely to feel the imbalanced emotion of each element during its respective season.
 In other words, it's common to feel angry or irritable during springtime while sadness is a common emotion during the Fall season.

-Sadness and grief are the emotions associated with an imbalance in the Lung and Large Intestine system, and thus the Metal element.
+Sadness and grief are the emotions associated with an imbalance in the Lung and Large Intestine system, and thus the Metal element, which is most active during the Fall season.

 Grief and the Lungs